LPDagallier/Phylogenomics_Workshop/Notes_for_advanced_wf.md

-Note for the advanced workflow
+Notes for the advanced workflow
 ================

 #### Stay tidy and organized